alpha-phi-omega-ez/backend/README.md

 ## License

-This project is licensed under the GNU Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU Affero Public License - see the [LICENSE](LICENSE) file for details